argoproj-archive/docs/content/dev-cli-reference.md

 and open the configuration file you want and make your changes.

-## REST APIs for the Argo SDK
+##  Dev REST APIs

-NOTE: If you want to access the REST-based APIs for the SDK, add `/swagger` at the end of the URL for your Kubernetes cluster.
+If you want to access the REST-based APIs for the Argo SDK, add `/swagger` at the end of the URL for your Kubernetes cluster.
 For example, suppose the cluster URL is `https://sampleapp.com`.
 You would append the URL like this: `https://sampleapp.com/swagger`.